 Analysis begins with the COG as a source of power.
 The analysis identifies the inherent abilities that allows the COG to act as such (critical capabilities); identifies the essential conditions, resources, or means (critical requirements) that allow the COG to operate; and then determines where those critical requirements are vulnerable (critical vulnerabilities [CVs]).
 Collectively, these are called critical factors.
 While it can sometimes be difficult to pick CVs from critical requirements or translate the former into explicit target sets, analysis performed during target development can help “operationalize” this technique’s insights.

 COGs are nouns—tangible or intangible sources of power.
-CC can be thought of as verbs—things a COG does.
+CC can be thought of as verbs, things a COG does.
 CRs are nouns—those things a critical capability needs to function as such.
 CVs are those critical requirements that are vulnerable.

 Example: